dylang/changelog/readme.md

  * Option to show code diff.
  * Ability to set the start and end version.
  * Use Git tags to detect versions
+ * If the package.json does not have a propper repoistory link then show the author's name and email and suggest contacting the author.

 Install
 =======